MPIDR/rsocsim/README.md

 # specify the working directory, where your supfile and ratefiles are:
 folder = "D:\\dev\\r\\socsimprojects\\CousinDiversity"

-# name of the supplement-file, relative to the above folder:
+# name of the supervisory-file, relative to the above folder:
 supfile = "CousinDiversity.sup"

 # Random number generator seed: